How long is the Council election term?

-Each candidate’s photo and profile will be displayed on the QLS website from 20 September 2017 in the order drawn by the returning officer in accordance with r35(2) of the Rules and members will be directed to these profiles when considering voting.
-Outside this, please see our QLS election media protocol for rules and ideas for campaigning.
+Each candidate’s photo and profile will be displayed on the QLS website from 25 September 2019 in the order drawn by lot automatically in accordance with r35(2) of the Rules and members will be directed to these profiles when considering voting.
+Outside this, please see our QLS Election Media Protocol for rules and ideas for campaigning.

 Can I obtain member details from QLS so I can contact members?

 No. In keeping with privacy legislation, we are unable to release member data.